Orange-OpenSource/casskop/Readme.md

     - [x] Process a remove node (and create new Cassandra node on another Kubernetes node)
     - [x] Process a replace address (of the old Cassandra node on another Kubernetes node)
 - [x] Manage operations on pods through CassKop plugin (cleanup, rebuild, upgradesstable, removenode..)
-- [ ] Monitoring (using Instaclustr Prometheus exporter to Prometheus/Grafana)
+- [x] Monitoring (using Instaclustr Prometheus exporter to Prometheus/Grafana)
+- [x] Use official Cassandra Image (configuration for Casskop is done through a bootstrap init-container)
 - [ ] Performing live backup of Cassandra datas (using Instaclustr sidecar)
 - [ ] Performing live restore of datas (using Instaclustr sidecar)
 - [x] Performing live Cassandra repairs through the use of [Cassandra reaper](http://cassandra-reaper.io/)
-- [ ] Pause/Restart operations through CassKoP plugin.
+- [x] Pause/Restart operations through CassKoP plugin.

 > CassKop doesn't use nodetool but invokes operations through authenticated JMX/Jolokia call